joshmarion777/Socialnetwork/README.md

-This is a Clone of Instagram made it because I could Learn abt Android
+This is a Clone of Instagram